Rosenkrands/zav/README.md

 devtools::install_github("Rosenkrands/zav")
 ```

-## Example
+## Instance generation

-This is a basic example which shows how to generate a problem instance:
+To generate a problem instance we can utilize the `generate_2d_instance`
+function.

 ``` r
 library(zav)